-Example 7 (Translating from $\mathcal{DLR}$ to $\mathcal{SHIF}$ ).
-In order to decide query containement in $\mathcal{DLR}$ , [?] displays a mapping from the $\mathcal{DLR}$ logic (which introduces n-ary relations) to $\mathcal{CPDL}$ .
-If one considers the restriction introduced in [?] where $\mathcal{DLR}$ does not contain regular path expressions.
+Example 7 (Translating from DLR to SHIF).
+In order to decide query containment in DLR, the authors of [16] define a mapping from the DLR logic (which introduces n-ary relations) to CPDL (Propositional Dynamic Logic with Converse).
 These relations are represented by concepts with exactly n features to the components of the relation.
 This transformation is a consequence preserving transformation.

-This definition allows to define a coverage based on consequence as usual:
+This definition allows the definition of a consequence-based coverage as usual: